There is still stiff competition for many job openings.

-The CCAR model is one proven technique that can help you get noticed by employers and show off your accomplishments to your best advantage.
+The CCAR model (CCAR interview method for interviews) is one proven technique that can help you get noticed by employers and show off your accomplishments (through results focused bullet points) to your best advantage.

 This guide is an explanation of the four elements of CCAR and how to use this format to create a dazzling resume.